Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Valley fever is the earliest stage of a Coccidioides infection.
-People with this condition often have no symptoms or flu-like symptoms, but it can sometimes progress to more serious stages of coccidioidomycosis.
+If you have a Coccidioides infection, you may have flu-like symptoms or no symptoms at all.
+But it can sometimes progress to more serious stages.

-About 20,000 people are diagnosed with Valley fever each year.
+About 20,000 people get Valley fever each year.
 The infection is most common in California and Arizona.
-Even though it’s not contagious (doesn’t spread person-to-person), sometimes there are outbreaks where a lot of dirt and dust has been disturbed.

 Symptoms and Causes

-In many cases, Valley fever doesn’t cause any symptoms.
-If you do have symptoms of Valley fever, they might include:
+In many cases, the infection doesn’t cause symptoms.
+But if you do have Valley fever symptoms, they may include:

-There are two forms of Coccidioides fungi that cause Valley fever:
+There are two types of Coccidioides fungi that cause Valley fever:

-• Coccidioides immitis (C. immitis) grows in the soil in California.
+• Coccidioides immitis (C. immitis).
+This fungus grows in soil in California.

-• Coccidioides posadasii (C. posadasii) grows in other parts of the U.S. and Central and South America.
+• Coccidioides posadasii (C. posadasii).
+This fungus grows in other parts of the U.S. and Central and South America.

 Advertisement

-The spherules can break apart and send more spores out into other parts of your lungs and sometimes other parts of your body.
-Those spores can grow into spherules of more spores and keep spreading the fungus in your body.
+Spherules can break apart and send more spores out into other parts of your lungs or even other parts of your body.
+Those spores can grow into spherules and keep spreading the fungus throughout your body.

 Is Valley fever contagious?